 Trafficking drugs covers the sale, transport, manufacture, and distribution of controlled substances.
 Drug sale and transport are straight forward charges; however, drug manufacturing and distribution can be more complex.
 An individual can be charged with intent to manufacture controlled substances when they purchase specific items, drug precursors, in a sufficient quantity to manufacture a controlled substance.
 The charge of possession with intent to distribute indicates that an individual possessed a large quantity of a controlled substance or possessed both drugs and paraphernalia associated with the distribution of controlled substances.

 Possession of Drug Paraphernalia

 Missouri does not specify specific objects, such as pipes and bongs, as drug paraphernalia.
-Instead, anything that is be used to process, manufacture, distribute, or use drugs can be considered paraphernalia in the state of Missouri.
+Instead, anything that is used to process, manufacture, distribute, or consume drugs can be considered paraphernalia in the state of Missouri.
 In many cases, objects must be found with drugs or drug residue to be counted as paraphernalia.

 Controlled Substance Schedules